 Visual intelligence data is a prudent way to report on engagement and to gauge user interaction in your funnel.
 In Hotjar, Crazy Egg and VWO we can use heat maps to decipher exactly how your users engage with your checkout.
 This leads into test hypothesis for a-b testing.

-As Black Friday and Christmas draw nearer, ensuring your checkouts are fully optimised is hugely important.
-If you’d like to talk to us about how we can help you improve your checkout elements and increase transaction, contact our conversion optimisation experts for further advice.
+If you’d like to talk to us about how we can help you improve your checkout elements and increase transactions, contact our conversion optimisation experts for further advice.

 If you want to learn more about Conversion Rate Optimisation and how it could bring you success, make sure you attend my October CRO Webinar.
 Click here to register.